WoPoss-project/annotation-schemes/README.md

+# Annotation schemas
-# Annotation schemes of the WoPoss project
+## Annotation scheme-related files of the WoPoss project

 In this repo you can find: